BOODSUSRINIVAS/IPL-Analysis/README.md

 10. How would you approach this problem, if the objective and subjective questions weren't given?

 11. In the "Match" table, some entries in the "Opponent_Team" column are incorrectly spelled as "Delhi_Capitals" instead of "Delhi_Daredevils".
 Write an SQL query to replace all occurrences of "Delhi_Capitals" with "Delhi_Daredevils".

-🔍 **Project Explanation: IPL Analysis
-📌 Objective**
-To help Royal Challengers Bangalore (RCB) identify top-performing and cost-effective players ahead of the 2017 mega auction, using performance data from past IPL seasons.
-The aim is to:

-Improve team selection strategy

-Optimize player auction investments

-Enhance match-winning capability using data-driven insights